ibm-cloud-docs/CDN/https-faq.md

 ## How is Domain Validation with redirect accomplished?

 It depends on your server.
-The procedure for completing Domain Validation for Apache and Nginx servers can be found [in this document](how-to-https.html/#redirect-).
+The procedure for completing Domain Validation for Apache and Nginx servers can be found on the [Completing Domain Control Validation for HTTPS](how-to-https.html#redirect-) page.

 ## How long does Domain Validation take?